 Standard Committee Response: agreed.
 We shall change the definition to: “Any production where the same unit is growing, breeding, handling or processing the same products in an organic system and in a non-organic system.
 A situation with “organic” and “in conversion” production of the same product is also parallel production.
 Parallel production is a special instance of split production.”
 We shall also change 3.1.2 to read “Simultaneous production of the same products (parallel production)…”.

-Processing Aid: Any substance or material, not including apparatus or utensils, and not consumed as a product ingredient by itself, intentionally used in the processing of raw materials, the product or its ingredients, to fulfill a certain technical purpose during treatment or processing and which may result in the non-intentional, but unavoidable presence of residues or derivatives in the final product.
+Processing Aid: Any substance or material, not including apparatus or utensils, and not consumed as a product ingredient by itself, intentionally used in the processing of raw materials, the product or its ingredients, to fulfill a certain technical purpose during treatment or processing and which may result in the non-intentional but unavoidable presence of residues or derivatives in the final product.
 This includes filtration auxiliaries.

 Propagation: The reproduction of plants by sexual (i.e. seed) or asexual (i.e. cuttings, root division) means.

+Protected cropping: the growing of crops under some form of constructed or man-made protection such as greenhouses, polytunnels, plastic roofs, nets, fleece, or cloches.

 Comment OFAI, India: change to “The growing of crops under forms of …”